Norfolk and Western 433: Original service

-The Norfolk & Western Railway (N&W), a company that mainly operated in Virginia and West Virginia, preferred 4-8-0 "Mastodon" types over 2-8-2 "Mikados" as their non-articulated freight locomotives.
-The Mastodons were highly versatile locomotives and were often nicknamed "Mollies" by old time railroaders.
-They had a total of seventy-five M class Mastodons built by the American Locomotive Company (ALCO) in Richmond, Virginia and fifty built by the Baldwin Locomotive Works in Philadelphia, Pennsylvania between 1906 and 1907, being numbered 375–499.
-In 1907, another fifty were built by Alco and fifty by Baldwin all designated as M1s and numbered 1000–1099.
-In 1910, fifty more came from Baldwin, designated as M2s and numbered 1100–1160.
-The 433 was among the last locomotives of the M class built in January 1907.
-During the early years of the N&W, the 433 was assigned to mainline freight and passenger service, as well as local yard work.
-In the 1920s, when larger and heavier locomotives were being introduced, like the Y class mallets, the "Mollies" were all reassigned to branch lines.
+The Norfolk and Western Railway (N&W), mainly operating in Virginia and West Virginia, preferred 4-8-0 "Mastodon" types over 2-8-2 "Mikados" as their non-articulated freight locomotives.
+They were highly versatile locomotives and were often nicknamed "Mollies" by old railroaders.
+A total of 75 M class engines were built by the American Locomotive Company (ALCO) in Richmond, Virginia and 50 built by Baldwin Locomotive Works in Philadelphia, Pennsylvania between 1906 and 1907, numbered 375–499.
+In 1907, both companies built 50 more each being classed as M1s and numbered 1000–1099.
+Baldwin built 50 more in 1910, these classed M2s and numbered 1100–1160.
+433 was among the last of the M class built in January 1907.
+In the early years of the N&W, 433 was used for mainline freight and passenger service, as well as local yard work.
+When larger and heavier locomotives such as the Y class mallets were introduced in the 1920s, the "Mollies" were all reassigned to branch lines.

-One such branch line the 433 was assigned to was the Abington branch, known as the Virginia Creeper that laid between Abingdon and West Jefferson, North Carolina, where steep grades, sharp curves, and wooden trestles prohibited using locomotives any heavier than a Mastodon.
-In 1951, No. 433 was figured in a wreck, and was afterwards rebuilt, and since she wasn't superheated like most of her sisters were, she was reassigned as a yard switcher in Bristol.
-On at least one occasion, No. 433 teamed up with two fellow Mastodons for a tripleheader on the Virginia Creeper to pull carloads of gravel South-bound to North Carolina.
+No. 433 was assigned to was the Abingdon branch between Abingdon and West Jefferson, North Carolina, nicknamed the Virginia Creeper due to steep grades, sharp curves, and wooden trestles that prohibited heavier locomotives.
+In 1951, No. 433 was involved in a wreck and rebuilt afterwards.
+It was used for yard switching in Bristol due to a lack of superheating.
+On at least one occasion, No. 433 and two other Mastodons tripleheaded on the Virginia Creeper to pull heavy gravel trains South to North Carolina.
 Upon arrival at White Top station, the No. 433 ended her "helper duty" and returned to Bristol tender first, since there was no turntable, nor a wye to turn the locomotive around at White Top, or Abingdon.
-The year 1957, was the last year when steam operations occurred at the Virginia Creeper, ending with Mollies 382 and 429, before the branch made a complete transition to diesel power.
-The following year, after more than fifty years of revenue service, the 433 completed her last freight assignment before its fire was dropped one last time.
+Steam operations ceased on the Virginia Creeper in 1957, with Mollies 382 and 429 being the last in service.
+No. 433 was withdrawn the following year after more than fifty years of revenue service.